 Medical Marijuana, Inc. portfolio company HempMeds® revealed this week that its popular RSHO-X™ CBD oil has been approved for patients in Argentina.

 HempMeds® announced recently that it had its first CBD products authorized for import into Argentina.
-THC-free Real Scientific Hemp Oil-X™ (RSHO-X™) will now be available for free to qualifying patients as part of the country’s healthcare system.
+Real Scientific Hemp Oil-X™ (RSHO-X™) will now be available for free to qualifying patients as part of the country’s healthcare system.

 Argentina’s National Administration of Medicines, Food and Medical Technology (ANMAT) officially approved the product for import for patients in the country suffering from serious medical conditions.